aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

     name: your-app
 ```

-Note the `external-dns.alpha.kubernetes.io/hostname` annotation for the service name that allows specifying its domain name.
+Note the `external-dns.alpha.kubernetes.io/hostname` annotation for the service name.
+This allows you to specify its domain name.

-## Hosted Zone Providers
+## Hosted-zone providers

-In order for external DNS to work, you need to supply one or more hosted zones.
-You need a reference to the EKS stack in order to either create or look up the hosted zones.

-To help customers handle common use cases for Route 53 provisioning the framework provides a few convenience providers.
+For External DNS to work, you must provide one or more hosted zones.
+To either create or look up the hosted zones, you must have a reference to the Amazon EKS stack.
+To help customers handle common use cases for Amazon Route 53, the framework provides a few providers.

 **Name look-up and direct import provider:**
-This provider will allow to bind to an existing hosted zone based on its name.
+This provider allows you to bind to an existing hosted zone, based on its name.

 ```typescript
     const myDomainName = ""